This section discusses emerging areas of research in the treatment of early breast cancer, including some tools for

 Learn more about joining a clinical trial.

 Tumor profiling tests (using gene expression profiling tools) give information about the genes in cancer cells.
-These tests allow researchers study thousands of these genes at one time.
+These tests allow researchers to study thousands of these genes at one time.
 The gene profiles of some tumors may help predict whether the cancer is more likely to recur (when cancer comes back) and metastasize (when cancer spreads to other organs) .
-Tumors with gene profiles showing a high risk of breast cancer recurrence or metastasis may be more likely to respond to chemotherapy than tumors with gene profiles showing a low risk.
+Tumors with gene profiles showing a high risk of breast cancer recurrence or metastasis may be more likely to benefit from chemotherapy than tumors with gene profiles showing a low risk.

 Oncotype Dx® is the only tumor profiling tool widely used in the U.S. It tests a sample of the tumor (removed during a biopsy or surgery) and looks at a set of 21 genes.
 Oncotype Dx can be used to help make chemotherapy treatment decisions in some people with estrogen receptor-positive cancers who are going to have hormone therapy .
 At this time, other tools are mostly limited to the research setting.
 Researchers are working to address the technical limits of these tools.

 Learn more about Oncotype Dx.